 When asked what most excites her about the garden club, Susie Ott responded that she “loves the fact that it’s open to beginners as well as professionals, making it a way for people to learn from one another.”
 Susie has joined Charlotte in spearheading the “Gardener’s Sowing Circle” to offer small group gatherings at neighbors’ gardens, hoping to create a more intimate sphere in which to meet fellow garden enthusiasts and exchange garden wisdom.
 Dee Saloman will offer the first such tour with a woodland wildflower walk.
 Anyone interested in more information can contact email@example.com.

 First and foremost, the Cornwall Garden Club welcomes gardeners of all abilities.
 There are no membership dues.
 Its mission is “to informally bring together Cornwall gardeners for fun, fellowship, and education, while lending a garden-gloved hand to the town and its vital organizations.”
-Secondly, a Slack hashtag has been created, #cornwallgardenclub, with the goal of providing members with an easy forum for the exchange of information and garden photos.
+There’s a website, cornwallgardenclub.org where you can learn about upcoming events and RSVP.
+These photos were taken from a committee member’s gorgeous garden.
 And there is even a logo, designed by Adam, Charlotte’s artist husband.
-Quickly an exciting roster of events developed.
-All the details are included in the enclosed Chronicle insert.
+There is an exciting roster of events in 2022.
+Please visit our website for details.

 Great Cornwall Apple Bake-Off

 An XCOLLAB to Benefit the Cornwall Food Pantry

 Join award winning food editor/stylist Stephana Bottom as she moderates three all star Cornwall master bakers in a Zoom bake-off of their best apple recipes.
 Celebrated culinary wizards Susie Lily Ott, Susan Saccardi and Frances Boswell will surprise, delight and educate a hungry Cornwall audience.